foundriesio/docs/source/user-guide/offline-update/offline-update.rst

 2. Run one of :ref:`the post installation actions <Post Install and Run Actions>` depending on the ``aklite-offline install`` result:

     a. code 100: reboot device and invoke ``aklite-offline run [--config <config dir or file>]`` to finalize an ostree installation and start Apps if both ostree/rootfs and Apps are updated;
-    b. code 101: restart the Docker Engine (e.g. ``systemctl restart docker``) and invoke ``aklite-offline run [--config <config dir or file>]``  if just Apps are updated.
+    b. code 10: invoke ``aklite-offline run [--config <config dir or file>]`` to start updated Apps.
     c. code 90: reboot device to finalize the previous boot firmware update and go to the step #1 to start the update.

 3. Reboot a device after running ``aklite-offline run [--config <config dir or file>]`` command if:

     a. code 100: Apps failed to start after update, you must reboot a device to complete the rollback;
-    b. code 90: the update includes a boot firmware, you can optionally reboot a device to finalize the boot firmware upgrade.
+    b. code 5: the update includes a boot firmware, you can optionally reboot a device to finalize the boot firmware upgrade.

 Usage Details
 -------------